MangelMaxime/Nacara/docs/content/plugins/assets/lightningcss.md

 Every stylesheet the build writes goes through it: the theme's, the plugins', and your own static CSS.

-It has a sibling: [`Nuglify`](nuglify.md) takes the HTML and the JavaScript, and leaves `<style>` blocks exactly as it found them.
-Each format is handled once, by a tool that understands it.
+[`Nuglify`](nuglify.md) takes the HTML and the JavaScript, and leaves `<style>` blocks as it found them, so each format is handled once.

 `Nuglify` can minify CSS too.
-Register one or the other, never both - two minifiers on one stylesheet is two sets of rules deciding what it means.
-This one is the better choice whenever your CSS is modern, because it compiles as well as minifies.
+Register one or the other, never both.
+This one compiles as well as minifies, so prefer it for modern CSS.

 ## Browsers to compile for